Susanhuynh/Data-Engineering-with-AWS-Nanodegree-Udacity/1_dend_aws_data_modeling/README.md

     + Always think Queries first
     + One table per Query is a great strategy
     + Apache Cassandra does not allow for JOINs between tables
+- **PRIMARY KEY**: is how each row can be uniquely idenfified and how the data is distributed across the nodes (or servers) in our system.
+The first element of the PRIMARY KEY is the PARTITION KEY (which will determine the distribution).
+The PRIMARY KEY is made  up of either just a PARTITION KEY or with the addition of CLUSTERING COLUMNS.
+    + Must be unique.
+    + Hasing of this value results in placement on a particular node in the system.
+    + Data distributed by this partition key.
+    + Simple or composite
+    + May have one or more clustering columns.